 TRICK OR TREAT

 - Do a demonstration with the OTE, they choose a piece of paper from the pumpkin which says either trick or treat.
 With a treat they get a sticker and with a trick they must do something such as 10 star jumps.
+(Decide a handful of tricks before the class.)

 - Start by having the students individually write down as many school rules as they can think of within a very short time limit, for example 2-4 minutes.
 Also, get them to write at least one or two sentences using “…do not have to…”.